DOCtorActoAntohich/devops-practices/DOCKER.md

 I created user `floppa` and group `cats` just for that purpose.

-## `EXPOSE` = bad

-I know I will have to expose a port so that I can use my application.
-However, I am doing this with `docker run` command instead of doing it in `Dockerfile`.

 ## `cd` is confusing

 Instead of using `cd` in `Dockerfile`, it's better to change the `WORKDIR`.